 “The governments of Belgium and Italy introduced economic policies similar to those in Germany, with much the same results.
 The Italian government successfully reduced its balance of payments and budget deficits and renewed confidence in the value of the lira.
 The economy continued its deflationary trend…” In France, throughout 1947 and ’48 workers’ standard of living declined: the average wage barely covered essential food.
 Large strikes and revolts were crushed.
 “It was ultimately cheaper to crush a strike, split the unions, and repress the workers than to pay the price of a higher standard of living which the French government and the ECA saw as an unacceptable inflationary thrust that would shatter their plans for a balanced budget, trade surplus, high profit, and ‘reconstruction’ conforming to their capitalist model.”

-By the way, readers familiar with neoliberalism will notice that the economic agenda of the ECA was pretty much the same as that of the IMF in the last few decades (with its structural adjustment programs that have done so much to decimate the Third World): downsizing welfare states, undermining unions, privatizing public property, tightening credit, encouraging exports at the expense of production for domestic needs, etc. Coincidence?
-I think not.
+By the way, readers familiar with neoliberalism will notice that the economic agenda of the ECA was pretty much the same as that of the IMF in the last few decades (with its structural adjustment programs that have done so much to decimate the Third World): downsizing welfare states, undermining unions, privatizing public property, tightening credit, encouraging exports at the expense of production for domestic needs, etc.

 As for the materials that Europeans bought from U.S. suppliers through the Marshall Plan, in many cases they were simply compelled to buy whatever American policymakers and industries forced on them.
 (And this was after the initial European request for $29 billion had been slashed to $13 billion over a four-year period.
 So much for American generosity.)
 “During the first year the ECA cut certain food requests sharply and made their allocations on the basis of United States agricultural surpluses.”
 To limit future competition with the U.S., Europe got only half the number of tractors it wanted.
 And less than half the number of freight cars (at least in the first 15 months).
 Congress insisted that at least 50 percent of aid had to be shipped in American boats.
 American firms sold grossly overpriced oil to Europe.
 In fact, much of the Marshall Plan amounted to a subsidy to the U.S. oil and agriculture sectors.

 It’s worth noting, incidentally, that in a sense the Marshall Plan was just another example of the U.S. government subsidizing the exports of U.S. firms.
 Starting from after World War I, tens of billions of dollars had already, by the time of the Marshall Plan, been loaned and granted to Western Europe, nearly all of which had been used to buy American goods.
 So it’s misleading to call these sorts of aid programs “generous.”
 They’re generous to American businesses, and they’re essential—and remain essential—to keeping the American economy humming.
 (So much for “free markets.”
 These are, to repeat, government subsidies.
-Capitalism crucially relies on massive government subsidies of a thousand different types.)
+Capitalism crucially relies on massive government subsidies of a hundred different types.)